Kerr-Newman Black Holes in Weyl-Cartan Theory: Shadows and EHT constraints: Optical Features of the Black Hole Spacetime

-where $ \omega $ is the frequency of the photon and $ T $ represents the temperature of the black hole.
+In Eq. (\ref{dE1}), $ T $ represents the temperature of the black hole.
 Since Hawking temperature depends on the geometrical properties of the spacetime (surface gravity) such as metric tensor and its symmetrical properties, we need to obtain Killing vectors to calculate Hawking temperature.
 The corresponding Killing vector field is $ \chi =\partial /\partial t +\Omega \partial /\partial \phi $ in which $ \Omega=-g_{\varphi t} /g_{\varphi \varphi}$ is the rotational velocity of the BH horizon determined as

 The surface gravity which is related to the Hawking temperature of BHs $ (T=\kappa /2\pi)$ is defined as

 Hence, Hawking temperature is calculated as